Heavy downpour in Kashmir

-Srinagar: Torrential rains lashed Kashmir today, bringing much needed respite to the residents of the Valley from the unusually high temperatures over the past 10 days.
+SRINAGAR: Torrential rains lashed Kashmir on Tuesday, bringing much needed respite to the residents of the Valley from the unusually high temperatures over the past 10 days.

 Heavy rainfall started early this morning at most places in Kashmir, including Srinagar, causing water-logging in the city centre and Lal Chowk and other areas of the city, officials said.